forcedotcom/cli/releasenotes/README.md

 * NEW: Get verbose CLI version information in JSON format with just a single command.
 Use the new `--json` and `--verbose` parameters of `sfdx version`.
 It's now a smidgen easier to gather your environment details for us when you report an issue:

 	`sfdx version --json --verbose`

+* NEW: Authorize an org using a Salesforce access token with the new `auth:accesstoken:store` command.
+Specify the instance URL where the org lives with the required `--instanceurl` parameter.
+When run interactively, the command prompts you for the access token.
+To use in a CI/CD script, set the new environment variable SFDX_ACCESS_TOKEN to the access token and run the command with the `--noprompt` parameter.

+    ```bash
+    export SFDX_ACCESS_TOKEN=<access-token>
+    sfdx auth:accesstoken:store --instanceurl https://login.salesforce.com --noprompt
+    ```

 ## 7.107.0 (June 24, 2021)